Malhavok/Spriter2Unity/README.md

 Tool that converts SCML files into unity .prefab and .anim files

-This is a VERY early version and is probably NOT working well, but it'll be fixed over time.
+This is an early version and is probably NOT working well, but it'll be fixed over time.
 It requires python installed in your system (but no special or external library is needed).
 Generated prefab's and anim's are in Unity text mode, dunno yet how it'll behave in the long run.

 What it does:
 - for each entity in SCML file creates a Unity prefab